-The Department is involved in negotiations related to a confidential, non-judicial mediation process that will result in an allocation of costs associated with the investigation and cleanup of sediment contamination in the Portland

-Harbor, a ten-mile stretch of the lower Willamette River area that the U.S. Environmental Protection Agency has listed as a Superfund site under the federal Superfund law (CERCLA).
-The Department is one of over 200 parties, private companies, and public entities that may eventually be found liable for a share of the costs related to investigation and cleanup of the site.
+The Department is involved in negotiations related to a confidential, non-judicial mediation process that will result in an allocation of costs associated with the investigation and cleanup of sediment contamination in the Portland Harbor, a ten-mile stretch of the lower Willamette River area that the U.S. Environmental Protection Agency (EPA) has listed as a Superfund site under the federal Superfund law (CERCLA).
+The Department is one of over 100 parties, private companies, and public entities that may eventually be found liable for a share of the costs related to investigation and cleanup of the site.

 The Department has received General Notice Letters from the EPA informing it is a potentially responsible party (PRP) under CERCLA for cleanup costs at the site.
-The EPA's letter to the Department charges that the State, through the Department and the State Land Board, is a PRP because of releases of hazardous substances by third parties on submerged and submersible leased lands owned by the state for the public and managed by the Department.
+The EPA's letter to the Department charges that the State, through the Department and the State Land Board, is a PRP because of releases of hazardous substances by third-parties on submerged and submersible leased lands owned by the state in trust for the public and managed by the Department.
+Under CERCLA, responsible parties can be held jointly and severally liable for all costs, subject to certain defenses.

 On January 6, 2017 EPA issued a Record of Decision (ROD) for the final cleanup remedy which EPA estimates will cost \$1.05 billion and take approximately 13 years to complete.
+Other parties estimate that it is a \$3 billion remedy that will take 20 years to complete.
 Liable parties under CERCLA are responsible for funding this remedial action, as well as other preliminary actions required before full implementation of the ROD, such as additional investigation, remedial design, and agency oversight.
+EPA has asked PRPs to step forward to perform components of the ROD or risk and enforcement action.
 The Portland Harbor Superfund mediation will allocate response costs among all liable parties.
-It is too early to estimate the proportionate share of the liability for response costs, if any, that may ultimately be assessed against the Common School Fund.
-It is not known when the mediation process will end.